bmacGTPM/sports.bibtex/README.md

 # sportsBibtex
-A bibtex file with sports analytics references.
+A bibtex file with references useful for sports analytics papers.
 Contributions from the community are strongly encouraged.

 For each citation, the citation key has the form